Regional-Modeling-LATMOS-IGE/CMIP6-Arctic-Aerosol-Analysis/utilities/get_cmip6_data/README.md

 ## Description of the folder :

-The *get_cmip6_data* is the submodule dedicated to downloading, loading and preparing the needed CMIP6 models' outputs for the analysis.
+*get_cmip6_data* is the submodule dedicated to downloading, loading and preparing the needed CMIP6 models' outputs for the analysis.

 ## Content of the subfolders :